A rice porridge filled with savoury treasures, a centrepiece for any vegetarian feast.

 For these cookies, recipe developer Yi Jun combines miso and brown sugar to create soft, chewy morsels studded with sesame seeds.

 The Temuan way to cook this fish is over the embers of an outdoor stove.
-If you have an available setup, we highly encourage you to go for it.
+We highly encourage you to go for it if you have a grill.

-This dish, inherited from Banyen’s late grandmother, makes an appearance at least twice a week on their dinner table at home, as it is her dad and grandfather’s favourite dish.
+This dish, inherited from Banyen’s late grandmother, makes an appearance at least twice a week on their dinner table at home.

-Made with fresh rice of the first harvest to signify the end of the winter solstice, Ponggal rice is offered to gods and goddesses before sharing with family and friends.
+Made with fresh rice of the first harvest at the end of the winter solstice, this is offered to gods & goddesses before family & friends.

 Leela’s late mother was the family’s ‘culinary comforter’, and taught her how to make this vegetable dish.
 Complex in flavour, this recipe takes no shortcuts.

-Deborah adapted this recipe from Indonesian beef semur, which itself is an influence on beef smore, a common Eurasian dish in Malaysia and Singapore.
+This recipe is adapted from Indonesian semur, which itself is an influence on smore, a common Eurasian dish in Malaysia and Singapore.

 This is quite possibly the best version of kangkung belacan we’ve tried—spicy, briny and still-crunchy.